bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    :resheader Content-Type: ``application/json``
    :resheader Location: Once the transaction has been persisted, this header will link to the actual resource.

    :statuscode 200: A transaction or block with that ID was found.
-The status is either ``backlog``, ``invalid``.
-   :statuscode 303: A transaction or block with that ID was found and persisted to the chain.
-A location header to the resource is provided.
    :statuscode 404: A transaction or block with that ID was not found.

 Blocks